 That is integral confidence; knowing that you are the asset, knowing that without all the trimmings and trappings, you are awake, kickass and kind!

 Core confidence is not about how other people react or how you look, or sound, it is about approving of and accepting yourself fully, no matter the circumstances.

 I know this is complex and intricate work.
 But, I can assure you that it is some of the most important work that you will do.
 Developing healthy curiosity and exploration with all three layers of confidence can bring incredible growth and opportunity.

-For my audio adventure into self love and confidence, check out Your Thing Sure Thing.
+For your audio adventure into self-love and confidence, check out Your Thing Sure Thing.

 If you enjoyed this article, I highly recommend The AWE (Adulting with Ebonie) Podcast

 Monday pep talk, Podcast updates, sporadic love notes, offers and flash sales!?